Considering Graduate School

 It is the highest level—and often the busiest—of students that pursues a doctorate degree, with families and jobs competing against the demands of graduate-level education work.
 To assist educators in their pursuit of excellence along with their professional and personal lives, this article outlines practical “how-to” guidelines for engaging in thesis or dissertation work.

 Best Writing Practices for Graduate Students: Reducing the Discomfort of the Blank Screen

 With support and guidance, graduate students can successfully pursue academic writing for publication.

 5 Tips for Getting Published

 Presented by Elizabeth A. Wilkins and Keon Ruiter

-Presenters discuss how to take your teaching knowledge and classroom successes and turn them into a published article.
-With the guidelines, suggestions, and inside tips from these published presenters, you'll discover how easy it can be to add "published author" to your list of accomplishments!
+Take your teaching knowledge and classroom successes and turn them into a published article.
+With these guidelines, suggestions, and inside tips, you'll discover how easy it can be to add “published author” to your list of accomplishments!
 They offer article examples, samples of publications, and a brainstorming exchange of topics.